-Activity data is taken from the report "Foreign trade in goods statistics of the Republic of Croatia".
+The activity data for soda as consumption is taken from the report "Foreign trade in goods statistics of the Republic of Croatia".
 Report is officially published by Croatian Bureau of Statistics, Foreign Trade Statistics Department.
 Data is corresponding with FAO data.
 Since data for 1990 is missing and data for 1991 was evaluated as insufficient by an expert judgement, values for these two years were estimated by extrapolation (based on the trend from 1992 to 1996).
-Data for 2014 has not been submitted so this data is estimated according to the data for 2013.
+It was concluded that all consumed soda ash for 1990 and 1991 falls under the category 2.A.3 and therefore consumption of soda ash for category 2.A.4 in 1990 and 1991 amounted to zero.
+Data from 2013 onwards are delivered directly by the manufacturers.